lucyllewy/one-script-wsl2-systemd/README.md

 ## About

 This repository includes the files to set-up WSL2 distro to run systemd.
-This version is only compatible with Windows builds numbered 21286 and higher, which as of January 2021 are only available in the Dev channel of the Windows Insider program.
+This version is only compatible with Windows builds numbered **21286** and higher.

-If you are using Windows Insider builds greater than 21286 you should use the [`build-21286+` branch](https://github.com/diddledan/one-script-wsl2-systemd/tree/build-21286+)

 ### What does it do